An umbilical hernia occurs when part of the bowel or fatty tissue pushes through a weak spot in the abdominal wall, near the navel.

-Adults: If there is too much pressure on the abdominal wall, fatty tissue or a part of the bowel can poke through a weak section of the abdominal muscle.
+If there is too much pressure on the abdominal wall, some fatty tissue or a part of the bowel can poke through a weak section of the abdominal muscle.

 - the intestines are within the hernial sac, preventing or reducing intestinal movement

+Umbilical hernia surgery is a small operation that typically takes about 20–30 minutes.
 In most cases, the person receiving surgery will be able to go home on the same day.

 Surgery involves making an incision at the base of the bellybutton and pushing the protruding tissue back into the abdomen.
 Surgeons may perform either open or laparoscopic surgery.

 In many cases, the surgeon will then stitch the muscles of the abdominal wall together to close the hole.
 In some instances, they may use

 These meshes may be synthetic or come from animal tissue.
 Animal-based structures are absorbable in the body, whereas synthetic meshes are permanent implants.
 Some procedures use tacks to keep mesh structures in place.
 However, research has associated tacking with an increase in postoperative pain.